ritiknagdeve/saturnweb/README.md

 ```

 ## Acknowledgment
-Thanks to the Saturn team for this challenge, and to the creators of React, Tailwind CSS, and @dnd-kit.
+Thanks to the Saturn team for this challenge, and to the creators of React, Tailwind CSS, and @hello-pangea.